bryceriem/airline-performance-analysis/README.md

 ### 8. HAVING Clause for Threshold Filtering
 - #### What it does:
-  Caps all query results at 1,000 rows.
+  Caps all query results at 1,000 rows using a LIMIT clause appended to each query.

 - #### Why:
-  Saves token usage.
+  Prevents runaway result sets during development and reduces Snowflake compute usage.
+With the qualifying carriers filter already scoping results to 9 carriers, no query legitimately needs more than a few hundred rows.
 <br>

 # V. Analysis & Results